Simorgh Alborz FC

-Based in the city of Mazar-i-Sharif, the club represents provinces of Balkh, Samangan, Sar-e Pol, Jowzjan and Faryab in the northwestern region of Afghanistan.
-They have claimed both runners-up positions in first two years of the Afghan Premier League.

 Etymology

-The club is named after the mythical Simorgh – a large, graceful, winged bird – and the sacred mountain Alborz, both famous elements of ancient Persian mythology, referred to in many famous poems and, according to a legend, linked to the region around Balkh and Samangan.
+The club is named after mythical creature Simorgh – a large, graceful, winged bird – and the sacred mountain Alborz, both famous elements of ancient Persian mythology, referred to in many famous poems and, according to a legend, linked to the region around Balkh and Samangan.

 Koh e Alburz is the name of a mountain ridge south of the ancient city of Balkh.
 Likewise, Simorgh Alborz football team represents north and northwestern Afghanistan, including the historical region of Balkh.